-One of the best cucumber salad out there
+One of the best cucumber salads out there

 This recipe has Hungarian roots, but Germans and other people living in Transylvania make it the same.

-The use of paprika is very popular in the Hungarian and also Transylvanian cuisine, due to the ethnic influences.
+The use of paprika is very popular in Hungarian and Transylvanian cuisine due to the ethnic influences.

-I saw my grandmother making this recipe in the summer while I was growing up and I also made it myself many times.
+I saw my grandmother making this recipe in the summer while growing up, and I also made it myself many times.

-I researched many cucumber recipe salads from that part of the world and they all agree in something very important:
+I researched many cucumber recipe salads from that part of the world, and they all agree on something very important:

-You need to make this salad with at least half hour before you serve it, so the ingredients have time to get friendly with each other.
+You need to make this salad at least half an hour before you serve it, so the ingredients have time to get friendly with each other.

-What kind of cucumbers would be good for this salad
+What kind of cucumbers would be suitable for this salad?

-I love good cucumbers in the summer, especially the ones that are medium size and with no seeds.
+I love good cucumbers in the summer, especially medium-sized and seedless ones.
 If they have seeds, I usually remove them.

-Keep the small ones for pickles (See here my favorite and also the most popular recipe on the site), and use the ones bigger in size.
+Keep the small ones for pickles (See here my favorite and also the most popular recipe on the site), and use the ones larger in size.

-The secret stays in how thin you slice the cucumbers, as they basically need to marinade for a while in the dressing.
+The secret stays in how thin you slice the cucumbers, as they basically need to marinate for a while in the dressing.

 A mandoline is perfect for the job, but if you don’t have one, a knife will work as well.